 The introduction is, first and foremost, your own personal introduction.
 You should show who you are, what kind of person you are, with the first few sentences, to pique the interest of the committee and motivate them to read further.
 Tell them why you are interested in the degree in question, what recent experience you had with relevant work and why you believe both you and the college will benefit from accepting your application.

 The main part of the personal statement expands on what you mentioned in the introduction.
 Here you further dwell upon why you are the right choice for the college and provide details that will help the committee make a decision.
 Here is what you should mention:

-- What skills and talents you have.
+- What skills and talents do you have?
 Elaborate on the skills you acquired or talents you have that are relevant to the chosen degree.
 If you happen to know what values and abilities the college you apply to is interested in, mention them separately;

 - What you will bring on board.
 How will the college benefit from accepting you?
 Why do you believe yourself to be a valuable asset?
 Both experience and eagerness to learn and perform certain types of tasks work well here;